A Second Message to America: Synopsis

 The executioner then puts his right hand on Sotloff's chin and the knife to his throat and begins a sawing motion while Sotloff flinches then falls back.
 The video fades to black without showing any blood.
-Next the camera pans left to right as it shows Sotloff's body on the ground with his bloody head on top of headless body.
+Next the camera pans left to right as it shows Sotloff's body on the ground with his bloody head on top of his headless body.
 Jeff Smith, Associate Director of the CU Denver National Center for Media Forensics, opines that while the body shown in the later frames of the video is real, the footage of the beheading itself is likely staged.
 Smith further remarks that the video was of a high production value, and was likely overseen by a director, shot with multiple cameras, and skillfully edited with modern equipment.

 In the scene following Steven's execution, the same executioner is shown holding another prisoner, British aid worker David Cawthorne Haines, and saying "We take this opportunity to warn those governments that enter this evil alliance of America against the Islamic State to back off and leave our people alone."